RVirmoors/ccia/slides/01-06-gd-arrays.md

 name: assignment
 # Assignment

-create a playable interaction in your p8 game
+prototype a playable interaction in your p8 game
 - should ideally be your main gameplay loop

 AND